 The bus detours to the Sinh Tourist office in Danang before heading to Hoi An, which is about an hour’s journey from Danang.
 Along that stretch of road to Hoi An is a whole line of developing beach resorts, but there’s still a small stretch of public beach that you can access.

-Finally we reach the Sinh Tourist office in Hoi An, and while I consider walking to the hotel, I call the An Hoi hotel (check out my review!) and they send a cab out to get me.
-At least it’s stopped raining!
+Finally we reach the Sinh Tourist office in Hoi An, and while I consider walking to the hotel, I call the An Hoi hotel and they sent a cab out to get me.
+At least it finally stopped raining!
 The weather is cloudy but it’s looking a lot less miserable than Hue.

 You can also take the train (more about that here), the nearest station being Danang, where it’s about an hour by car/taxi to Hoi An.

 As I only had half a day left in town, the hotel provides me with a bicycle at US$1 per day and with a map in hand, I head into town to explore the place.
 Cycling is the Vietnamese way of getting around – after motorcycles, bicycles are the next most common mode of transport; but I would never consider cycling in Hanoi!
 Hoi An is nice and quiet and has much less crazy traffic.

 My hotel was quite conveniently located – even though I wasn’t in the main old quarter, An Hoi peninsular is just across the bridge from there, so it’s about 5-10 mins walk, and even shorter by bicycle.
 If you lived in the old quarter itself, you could probably walk around to most places, but I still think that the bicycle makes life so much easier.